User Access Metrics Monitoring¶

 ---|---|

-Application Type | Supported application types for RUM, including Web, Android, iOS, Miniapp |
+Application Type | RUM supported application types, including Web, Android, iOS, Miniapp |

-Application Name | Retrieves the corresponding application list based on the application type, supporting full selection and single selection |
+Application Name | Retrieves the corresponding application list based on the application type. |

-Monitoring Dimensions | All string type (keyword ) fields in the configuration can be selected as monitoring dimensions.
-Currently, up to three fields can be selected for monitoring dimensions.
-By combining multiple monitoring dimension fields, a specific monitoring object can be determined.
-Guance will judge whether the statistical metrics corresponding to a specific monitoring object meet the threshold conditions to trigger events.* (For example, selecting monitoring dimensions host and host_ip , then the monitoring object could be {host: host1, host_ip: 127.0.0.1} .)* |
+Monitoring Dimensions | Up to three string type (keyword ) fields from the configuration data can be selected as monitoring dimensions.
+A combination of multiple fields can uniquely identify the detection object, and the system will determine whether the metric has reached the threshold to trigger an event.For example: selecting monitoring dimensions host and host_ip , then the detection object can be {host: host1, host_ip: 127.0.0.1} . |

-Web / Miniapp Metric Description¶
+Web / Miniapp Metrics Description¶

 Metric | Query Example |